OLD MAN WINTER: Outdoor Garden and Wall Fountains in freezing climates

 Fiberglass itself is not harmed by freezing weather, however, you must insure the fountain is completely dry during freezes.
 Water remaining in the plumbing, basin, or pump can expand when frozen and damage the fountain.
 Bring the pump in for the winter, and consider covering the fountain with a non-porous material.
 The fiberglass wall fountains are light enough to be brought indoors for the winter as well.

-The manufacturers of our glazed and terra cotta pottery offer products that are subjected to stringant testing in freeze and thaw conditions to ensure the best quality.
-Products that are composed of terra cotta or eathenware are naturally slightly porous.
+The manufacturers of our glazed and terracotta c offer products that are subjected to stringent testing in freeze and thaw conditions to ensure the best quality.
+Products that are composed of terracotta or earthenware are naturally slightly porous.
 This allows plants that are placed inside of them to breathe, but this also poses a concern for your planters during the winter months.
 Any water left within the pots, whether planted or left empty can be exposed to the natural freeze and thaw cycle.
 When expanded, this can cause the walls of the pot to potentially crack.
-There is no guarantee that this will happen to each pot and can often depend on the weather conditions and quantitiy of water collected in the pot.
+There is no guarantee that this will happen to each pot and can often depend on the weather conditions and quantity of water collected in the pot.
 These pots are frost-resistant but as with any product left out in the winter that can collect water, there is still a concern for the freeze and thaw cycle that may occur.
-We recommend that these planters be brought indoors whereever possible during the winter months, or cared for like a fountain if they must be left outdoors and covered properly.
+We recommend that these planters be brought indoors where ever possible during the winter months, or cared for like a fountain if they must be left outdoors and covered properly.
 Please see the above section on caring for a cast stone fountain in winter months.

 Our cast stone water features are made from the highest quality cast stone concrete.
 They are engineered and designed for maximum beauty and utility.
 A small amount of regular maintenance will allow you to enjoy your fountain for many years.
 Primarily, keep your fountain free of debris, leaves, twigs, etc. which can clog the fountain pump and tubing.
 Simply remove the easily accessed pump, and flush with a garden hose.
 Frequency depends on your situation; if your fountain is beneath trees with frequently falling leaves, you may need to clean out your fountain more often